introp-software/o365-moodle/local/o365docs/setup.md

     2. Read all users' full profiles
     3. Access the directory as the signed-in user.

-9. In the Delegated Permissions dropdown for OneNote select the following permissions:
+9. For OneNote APIs, in the Delegated Permissions dropdown select the following permissions:
     1. Create pages in OneNote notebooks
     2. View OneNote notebooks.
     3. View and modify OneNote notebooks.